1nikolas/tidal-lyrics/README.md

 ## Download
 Download the latest version from the [releases](https://github.com/1nikolas/tidal-lyrics/releases).

+## Problems and Suggestions
+Have a problem or want to suggest something?
+[Open an issue](https://github.com/1nikolas/tidal-lyrics/issues)!

 ## TODO
 - Add an icon
 - Make the app look more beautiful (maybe add some gradient background effect?)